it takes guts founders & board of directors

 Since her retirement, Suzie has worked on, and championed passage of, the End of Life Options Act for the State of California and assists other not for profit organizations as a volunteer.

 Madalyn is in her second year of college and has been working with It Takes Guts since the organization was first formed in 2011.
+She is on staff at St. Dorothy's Rest.
 She has personal experience as a child living with a chronic illness as well as the transition to adulthood.
 This helps strengthen her relationships with our warriors and their families.
-She is pursuing a career in nursing.

 Donnie is a manager with Croce, Sanguinetti, & Vander Veen, Inc. Prior to the establishment of Croce, Sanguinetti, & Vander Veen, Inc., Donnie worked at a local accounting firm for over 10 years.
 His area of emphasis consists of financial statement preparation, audit and assurance services for a variety of industries including agriculture, governmental and non-profit organizations.
 In addition, he also provides tax services for closely held businesses, individuals and non-profit organizations.